Non-spherical effects on the mass function of Primordial Black Holes

 \newsec{Introduction} Primordial Black Holes (PBHs) \cite{Zeldovich:1967lct,10.1093/mnras/152.1.75,Carr:1974nx} are black holes that could have been formed in the early Universe without a stellar origin through various mechanisms (see \cite{Escriva:2022duf} for a detailed list of mechanisms together with reviews on broad perspectives on PBHs \cite{Khlopov:2008qy,Sasaki:2018dmp,Carr:2020gox,Green:2020jor,Carr:2020xqk,Escriva:2022duf}).
 The most extensively considered scenario is the collapse of super-horizon curvature fluctuations, particularly during a radiation-dominated era \cite{Carr:1975qj}.
 PBHs remain a remarkable candidate to explain the dark matter of a significant fraction of it \cite{Chapline:1975ojl}, in particular in the asteroid mass range with $M_{\rm PBH} \in [10^{-15}, 10^{-10}] M_{\odot}$.

 A common approach to studying the PBH formation process is the assumption of spherical symmetry (see \cite{Escriva:2021aeh} for a review focusing on numerical results), which means that we assume that the initial super-horizon curvature profiles (generated during inflation) are spherically symmetric and, therefore, the gravitational collapse is spherical when these fluctuations reenter the cosmological horizon.
 This assumption is based on the fact that according to peak theory \cite{1986ApJ...304...15B}, large peaks (those responsible for producing a sizable number of PBHs) tend to be almost spherically symmetric, and the possible deviation from sphericity is small according to the probability distribution of the ellipsoidal shape of the curvature fluctuations.
+Nevertheless, the validity of this assumption has not been tested, and indeed the typical curvature fluctuation shape is ellipsoidal.
+In specific inflationary models, deviations from sphericity can be observed, as shown in \cite{Mizuguchi:2024kbl} using stochastic lattice simulations.
+On the other hand, non-spherical effects are known to have a significant impact during a dust-dominated epoch \cite{1965ApJ...142.1431L,KHLOPOV1980383}.

 In estimating the abundance of PBHs during the radiation-dominated epoch of our Universe, it has been essential to develop precise statistical methods to account for PBH production.
 Peak theory \cite{1986ApJ...304...15B} provides the current state-of-the-art method, where different procedures have been proposed relying on the assumption of spherical symmetry (see \cite{Yoo:2022mzl,Germani:2023ojx,Young:2024jsu} for reviews).
 The estimation of PBH abundance is highly sensitive to the threshold for black hole formation.
 The threshold value has been extensively studied through numerical simulations assuming spherical symmetry \cite{Shibata:1999zs,Niemeyer:1999ak,Musco:2004ak,Musco:2008hv,Nakama:2013ica,Nakama:2014fra,Harada:2015yda,Escriva:2019nsa,Musco:2018rwt,Escriva:2019phb,Escriva:2020tak,Yoo:2021fxs,Escriva:2022yaf,Escriva:2023qnq,Uehara:2024yyp} but there are only a few works on non-spherical cases~\cite{Yoo:2020lmg,companion}.
 To estimate the PBH mass function, we need to estimate the resultant black hole mass through the gravitational collapse.
 In spherically symmetric cases, it is known that a critical scaling law is universally realized for a one-parameter family in the phase space~\cite{Choptuik:1992jv,Koike:1995jm,Maison:1995cc}.
 The formation of primordial black holes is not an exception~\cite{Niemeyer:1999ak,IHawke_2002,Musco:2008hv}.
 More specifically, in the scaling regime, we find